Takuya-Miyazaki/Takuya-Miyazaki/README.md

 Lucia is a brand centered around the idea of display/operational separation, documenting and reconstructing the trinity of AI, technology, and emotion through philosophical comparisons with Microsoft, Apple, and AWS.

+## bio
+> - Designing CSA/AWS infrastructure with Display/Operational separation | Recording philosophy logs and structural beauty on GitHub, and quietly protecting the root.

 ## Display Identity Certification

 - Microsoft: Certified via Copilot, Azure, Dynamics, GitHub Enterprise